-You'll also want to grab your code for inPrint in Lab 11; and although you'll be modifying it, get contains as well.
+You'll also want to grab your code for inPrint in Lab 11, and although you'll be heavily modifying it, get contains as well.

-You may want to bring in your Card stuff from Lab 10, particularly if you got the less-than operator working, but this is purely optional.
+You may want to bring in your Card stuff from Lab 10, particularly if you got the less-than operator working, but this is purely optional (for demonstrating and testing the set).